Links

 Syslog Message Key

 This is the key name from the original record that contains the message to deliver.
-Note this is required otherwise the message is empty
+Required, otherwise the message is empty.

 Syslog Severity Key